roman-milk/roman-milk.github.io/losing-it.md

  "I don't think you have to worry.
 If it happens again it won't be till dad goes out of town again.
 Until then I'm all yours."

  Dad has been gone for two days of a four day trip and mom hasn't left my bedroom except to eat and go to the bathroom.
 We use my bed instead of hers because she doesn't have a TV and VCR in her room and she can't seem to get enough of watching the tape of her gangbang.
 Quite frankly I hope she never does because as long as she is watching it she is fucking me and I can't get enough of her.
 But two minutes ago she asked me something that just might complicate my life.
 She was watching the tape as I was fucking her from behind and she said, "Baby, do you have some friends, maybe two or three, who might be interested in having some fun with an older woman?"
-Report_Story #1